 - Glitch 1: there was a large subset of users that were dropping through the floor when new areas were loaded.
 This was functionally random, and in some but not all cases, this glitch stopped progression.
 The impact of the glitch was wide, affecting a great many players.
 On the other hand, the damage from the glitch, while certainly bad, we’ll call “moderate” in comparison to the other two glitches below.

-- Glitch 2: In the Mad Hatter sidequest, which occurs at exactly mid-game, the player could encounter a glitch involving a teacup raft that refused to return to shore.
+- Glitch 2: In the Mad Hatter sidequest, which occurs at exactly mid-game, the player could encounter a glitch involving a teacup raft that refused to return to shore if you fell off.
 This would trap the player in the Mad Hatter’s Wonderland forever, unable to play the rest of the game until the problem was patched.
 This glitch was also wholly predictable (it would always happen under the same circumstances), which meant it could be recreated or avoided with information about the glitch.
 Impact “low” relative to the other two examples, and damage “very high,” as it would always stop progression and after a great deal of progression had been made, too, meaning the player wouldn’t want to start the game over!

 - Lastly, Glitch 3: all PC players were locked out of the Burnley Radio Tower thanks to a faulty ventilation duct, a major part of the Riddler side-quest.
 I say “a major part,” but while the radio towers are a prominent side-quest, the benefits they give you are minimal.
 Impact total, at least as far as the PC version was concerned, but damage “low” compared to Glitches 1 and 2.